The question is simple. Where is Lancaster County’s oldest tombstone located? A safe bet would be somewhere near Willow Street or Lampeter.

 Lancaster County’s Oldest Tombstone?

 Elizabeth Shaw McPherson possibly claims Lancaster’s oldest headstone.
 She died on December 17, 1726, at the age of 36.
 That beats King by six years.
 Elizabeth is buried with her husband, William McPherson.
 The couple also shares a tombstone—and here’s the caveat—William didn’t die until October 5, 1783.
 That’s 51 years after King.
-You could definitely make the argument that the joint stone replaced Elizabeth McPherson’s original 1726 stone.
+You could definitely argue that the joint stone replaced Elizabeth McPherson’s original 1726 stone.
 If that’s the case, then Elizabeth King has the oldest.

 What do you think?